-Phase transformations in cast alloys affect the formation of structure, physico-mechanical properties as well as alloys behaviour at high temperatures.
-Phase transformations are combined with thermal effects which can be measured by various methods of thermal analysis, e.g. differential thermal analysis (DTA), differential scanning calorimetry (DSC), thermogravimetric analysis (TGA) and thermo-mechanical analysis (TMA) [1].
+Phase transformations are combined with thermal effects which can be measured by various methods of thermal analysis, e.g. differential thermal analysis (DTA), differential scanning calorimetry (DSC), thermogravimetric analysis (TGA) and thermomechanical analysis (TMA) [1].
 The calorimetric method measures the thermal power of changes in the difference of heat flux formed between the examined sample and reference sample using a computer program.
 The thermal effects of chemical reactions, phase transformations, processes of dissolution and heating of pure substances and cast alloys used for various applications are also determined.

-Moreover, an additional thermal effect, related most probably with pre-eutectic crystallization of primary silicon, was observed and confirmed by calorimetric examinations [2, 3].
+Moreover, an additional thermal effect, related most probably with pre-eutectic crystallization of primary silicon, was observed and confirmed by calorimetric examinations [2] and mechanical properties [3] casting alloys.